Tlsr.usm.my

 either separately as a single dose or half dose or co-administered to sheep naturally

-infected with Haemonchus contortus.
+Haemonchus contortus.
 Twelve sheep from Bogor, West Java, Indonesia

 were divided into the following six treatment groups: half-dose IVM, full-dose IVM, half-